jomjol/AI-on-the-edge-device-docs/docs/Choosing-the-Model.md

 ### dig-class11

 This model can recognize full digits.
+It was the first model version.
 All intermediate states shown a "N" for not a number.
 But in post process it uses older values to fill up the "N" values if possible.

 ![](img/dig-class11.png){: style="width:300px"}

+It's may a good fallback, if dig-cont/dig-class100 results are not good.

 #### Main features

 * well suited for LCD digits
-* with the ExtendedResolution option is not supported.
+* the ExtendedResolution option is not supported.
 (Only in conjunction with ana-class100 / ana-cont)

 ### dig-class100 / dig-cont